Francis Edwin Shober: Life and career

 Shober was elected as a Democrat to the Forty-first and Forty-second Congresses (March 4, 1869 – March 3, 1873).
 He was not a candidate for renomination in 1872.

-He served as delegate to the State constitutional convention in 1875.

-County judge of Rowan County in 1877 and 1878.

-He was appointed Chief Clerk of the United States Senate in the Forty-fifth Congress.

-Upon the death of Secretary John C. Burch in the Forty-seventh Congress was appointed Acting Secretary of the Senate and served from October 24, 1881, to December 18, 1883.
+He served as delegate to the State constitutional convention in 1875 and county judge of Rowan County in 1877 and 1878.
+He was appointed Chief Clerk of the United States Senate in the 45th Congress.
+Upon the death of Secretary John C. Burch in the 47th Congress, Shober was appointed Acting Secretary of the Senate and served from October 24, 1881, to December 18, 1883.
 He served as delegate to the Democratic National Conventions in 1880 and 1884.

-He was again a member of the State senate in 1887.

-He resumed the practice of his profession.
+He again served in the North Carolina Senate in 1887, and then resumed the practice of his profession.
 He died in Salisbury, North Carolina, May 29, 1896.

-He was interred in Oakdale Cemetery.
+He was interred in Oakdale Cemetery in Wilmington.

-On January 6, 1889, James Francis Shober, the first black physician with a medical degree to set up practice in North Carolina, died.